This test uses magnets and radio waves to create detailed images of the structures in the upper extremity. This includes the arm, forearm and hand.

 A Magnetic Resonance Imaging (MRI) scan of the upper extremity (arm) is a test that uses magnets and radio waves to create detailed images of the structures in your upper extremity (arm).
 This includes the arm, forearm and hand.

-MRI machines use powerful magnets, so be sure to tell your healthcare provider if you have any metal or medical devices in your body.
+MRI machines use powerful magnets, so tell your health care provider if you have any metal or medical devices in your body.

 What should I ask my health care provider before having this test?